Normalised/TypePipe/README.md

-# Simple Type Event System
+# Simple Type Pipe

-Simple event system where the event channels are type based.
+This is an event / listener system where the channels are type based.

-For each EventSystem instance any Event Type will be sent and received on the same channel.
+For each TypePipe instance any Event Type will be sent and received on the same channel.

 Adding a listener for an event returns a Subscription to control the listener lifetime.
 RAII style.

 ## What makes it simple?

-Single header - just #include "EventSystem.h"
+Single header - just #include "TypePipe.h"

 No threads.
 No message loop.
 No listener base class to inherit from.